maxbre/git_how_to/git_how_to.md

 ```
 git remote add origin git://github.com/some_owner/some_renote_repository.git
 ```
-define a remote repository (namely: origin) at a specified url
+defines a remote repository (namely: origin) at a specified url

 ## push from local to remote